Do you feel like your garden needs a facelift, but your wallet tells you otherwise?

-Why buy bags of compost when you make some on your own?
+Why buy bags of compost when you can make your own?

-Just be sure to seal your compost heap properly; otherwise, you’ll stink up the place!
+Just be sure to seal up your compost heap properly; otherwise, you’ll stink up the place!

 3. Learn to Repurpose

-There are many ways you can repurpose or upcycle old things inside your house for garden use.
+There are many ways you can repurpose or upcycle old household items for garden use.

-When it comes to plants pots, you can get creative by recycling thing you have at home instead of buying new ones.
+When it comes to plants pots, you can get creative by recycling pots and tins you have at home instead of buying new ones.

 4. Start Your Seeds

 Find your own seeds to plant.
-You can purchase them inexpensively, or generate them out of the fruits and vegetables you eat every day.
-If you want to have a blooming garden ASAP, on the other hand, the fastest growing flower seeds will be your best bet.
+You can purchase them inexpensively, or harvest them from the fruit and vegetables you eat every day.
+If you want to get your garden blooming garden ASAP, on the other hand, the fastest growing flower seeds will be your best bet.

 If you love cooking, you can also harvest your own crops by starting a sustainable garden in your yard.

 Another great idea is to swap seeds with friends and other gardeners in your neighbourhood.
-It will also be an excellent opportunity to exchange gardening tips with them!
+It’ll also act as an excellent opportunity to exchange gardening tips with them!

 5. Harvest Water

 Save on your household bills by collecting and reusing water.
-You can use lukewarm vegetable cooking water, dishwater, or even rainwater to sprinkle on your plants.
+You can use old cooking water, dishwater, or even rainwater to sprinkle on your plants.

 This way, you won’t be wasting any clean water that you would instead use for bathing, drinking, or washing.
-However, be sure to properly filter and store the water you harvest to avoid discolouration or algal growth.
+Be sure to properly filter and store the water you harvest to avoid discolouration or algal growth.

 6. Paint Your Fences & Tiles

 Give your garden a whole new look by painting your fences and patio tiles.
-You can find paint in most hardware shops specifically designed for outdoors, so you’ll be sure that it won’t fade quickly.
+You can find paint in most hardware shops specifically designed for the outdoors, so you can be sure that it won’t fade.

-However, be sure to check the weather forecast too, and choose the best time of the day as you would not want the paint to dry out too quickly under the heat of the sun, or get drenched by the rain.
-To make the activity more fun, you can even recruit your family and friends to help you out!
+Be sure to check the weather forecast and choose the best time of the day as you would not want the paint to dry out too quickly under the heat of the sun, or get drenched by the rain.

 7. Hang Some String Lights

-Here are two words that will surely add some mood to your garden: STRING LIGHTS.
-Lighting is an inexpensive way to liven up your yard.
+String lights: small, inexpensive, modern and fashionable.
+Lighting is a cheap and easy way to liven up your lawn.
 Pick out solar-powered fairy lights if you can, so you won’t have to worry about sky-rocketing your electricity bill, and hang them between trees or fences.